0xtrr/aperio/README.md

 - Download videos from YouTube and Instagram
 - Process videos using FFmpeg for optimization
 - Store processed videos for later retrieval
-- Asynchronous job processing system
+- Asynchronous job processing system with priority support
+- Automated job retention and cleanup system
+- Production-ready metrics and monitoring (Prometheus compatible)
+- Comprehensive health checks and observability
+- Enhanced security with domain whitelisting and input validation
-- Docker-ready deployment
+- Docker-ready deployment with optimized performance settings

 ## Docker Deployment